 In this article, we’re going to cover the ins and outs of the WordPress maintenance mode.
 We’ll explain why and how it happens, common problems users face with it and options for creating a more stylized maintenance page.

 Note: Before you perform any type of maintenance or work on your site, it’s smart to back it up.
-Here are the WordPress backup plugins we recommend.
+Here are the best WordPress backup plugins that we recommend.

 What is WordPress Maintenance Mode?